GrantMeStrength/retro/robot/robot.md

 and making sure debug message is False, rather than True

-Video streaming seems to cause the Raspberry Pi's temp to jump a lot, and so it's a good idea to fit a heatsink and fan.
+Video streaming seems to cause the Raspberry Pi's temperature to jump a lot, and so it's a good idea to fit a heatsink and fan.
 There's plenty of room inside the Omnibot for this.
 Without the fan, the Pi was getting up to 60' C and crashing / throttling.
 With a fan and headsink, it stays in the 40' C range.

 ### Ajax

 The standard Python Flask examples use a button, causing a jump to a specific URL providing an argument as it does so.
 The specific URL is, of course, the same page that the button is on.

 However, although nice and simple, this means the web page refreshes itself which is slow and annoying, and tends to cause the live video streaming some issues.
 Much better to use an slightly more modern approach, such as Ajax.